kubeflow/examples/facial-keypoints-detection-kaggle-competition/Readme.md

 ```
 ## Kubeflow Pipeline

-As a needed step we create a virtual enviornment, that contains all components we need to convvert out python code to yaml file.
+As a needed step we create a virtual enviornment, that contains all components we need to convert our python code to yaml file.

 Steps to build a python virtual enviornment: